 - ER diagrams are a visual tool which is helpful to represent the ER model

-- Entity relationship diagram displays the relationships of entity set stored in a database
+- Entity relationship diagram DBMS displays the relationships of entity set stored in a database

 - ER diagrams help you to define terms related to entity relationship modeling

-- ER model is based on three basic concepts: Entities, Attributes & Relationships
+- ER Model in DBMS is based on three basic concepts: Entities, Attributes & Relationships

 - Relationship is nothing but an association among two or more entities